Mohit7/Debian-Clang/README.md

   Which I have uploaded as required.list.

-- Now to find which packages require fixes, we can use data from clang.debian.net project, for now I have listed some of these in failng.list
+- Now to find which packages require fixes, we can use data from clang.debian.net project, for now I have listed some of these in failing.list

+#Task 2: A patch to fix a bug

+- I have tried to fix Bug #777914 for insserv with patch undeclare_identifier.patch